 - Step 1 Select System > Tools > Alert > Alert Central. - Step 2 Right-click CoreDumpFileFound alert and select Set Alert Properties. - Step 3 Follow the wizard prompts to set your preferred criteria: - a) In the Alert Properties: Email Notification popup, make sure that Enable Email is checked and click Configure to set the default alert action, which will be to email an administrator. - b) Follow the prompts and Add a Recipient email address.
-When this alert is triggered, the default action is to email this address. - c) Click Save. - Step 4 Set the default Email server: - a) Select System > Tools > Alert > Config Email Server. - b) Enter the e-mail server and port information to send email alerts. - c) Enter the Send User Id. - d) Click OK.
+When this alert is triggered, the default action is to email this address. - c) Click Save. - Step 4 Set the default Email server: - a) Select System > Tools > Alert > Config Email Server. - b) Enter the e-mail server and port information to send email alerts. - c) (Optional) Check the Enable TLS mode check box for enabling encrypted communication channels to the SMTP server. - d) (Optional) Check the Enable Authentication mode check box to require authentication of the email address of the recipient.